SeanWhelan/estuary-actions/README.md

 - Pulls catalog specs by prefix or name
 - Toggles a task's `shards.disable` by catalog name (optionally publish)
 - Fetches live status for items and exposes outputs for alerting
+- Publishes specs from a top-level `flow.yaml` with safety checks

 ## Actions